juhp/fbrnch/README.md

 This is still in development: feedback and contributions are welcome.

 ## Usual disclaimer
+This is still in active development.
-While this is already working quite well for me, if it breaks things for you, you get to keep the pieces. :)
+While this is generally works well for me, if it breaks things for you, you get to clean up the pieces. :)
 Bug reports are welcome.